-Our customers represent some of the largest oil and gas producing companies operating on the UKCS.
+Our customer represents one of the largest oil and gas producing companies operating on the United Kingdom Continental Shelf (UKCS).

 The interval between the calibrations of measurement instrumentation is typically set on an arbitrary time-elapsed basis.
 Subject to the demonstration of a satisfactory level of stability, these frequencies can be relaxed.

-Uncertainty calculations were developed for the export measurement systems on the customers United Kingdom Continental Shelf (UKCS) assets.
-This included reviewing instrument calibration history from the customers metering management system, primary element inspection reports, audit reports and first-hand experience from providing consultancy support.
+Uncertainty calculations were developed for the export measurement systems on the customer's UKCS assets.
+This included reviewing instrument calibration history from the customer's metering management system, primary element inspection reports, audit reports and first-hand experience from providing consultancy support.

-KELTON were then able to assess the impact of extending the calibration intervals beyond the typical monthly and quarterly frequencies that are customary in the UKCS.
+KELTON was then able to assess the impact of extending the calibration intervals beyond the typical monthly and quarterly frequencies that are customary in the UKCS.

-KELTON were able to present to the customer a revised maintenance and calibration strategy, based on real data which reduce operational costs and effort.
+KELTON was able to present to the customer a revised maintenance and calibration strategy, based on real data which reduce operational costs and effort.